 Customer deposits accounted for 63% of total funding at 31 December 2012, compared to 62% in the prior half.
-Strong deposit growth has seen the Group satisfy a significant proportion of its funding requirements from what it believes to be high quality retail customer deposits.
+Strong deposit growth has seen the Group satisfy a significant proportion of its funding requirements from high quality retail customer deposits.
 The remaining 37% of total funding comprised various wholesale debt issuance.